CorfuDB/CorfuDB/common/src/main/java/org/corfudb/common/metrics/micrometer/README.md

+### Runtime metrics configuration

+In order to enable runtime metrics in the client code, a logging configuration *.xml file should be provided with a configured logger.
+Logger name should be "org.corfudb.metricsdata".

 ### Current metrics collected for LR:

   * Message size in bytes (throughput, mean and max), distinguished by replication type (snapshot, logentry): **logreplication.message.size.bytes**.